gecko0307/dagon/doc/Conf Files.md

 * `locale` - locale that should be loaded.
 This option overrides automatically selected locale based on system language and region.
 For example, `locale: "en_US";` means that application will try load `locale/en_US.lang` file and will ignore system language
 * `gl.debugOutput` - `0` or `1`, force disable or enable OpenGL debug output.
 Default is `1` in debug builds, `0` in release builds.
 This option is ignored if `logLevel` is higher than `"debug"`
 * `gl.anisotropicFiltering` - `0` or `1`, disable or enable anisotropic filtering by default for all textures loaded using the asset manager.
 Default is `0`
 * `gl.defaultTextureAnisotropy` - default anisotropic filtering level for all textures loaded using the asset manager.
-The value is clamped between `1.0` and the maximum anisotropy supported by hardware.
+The value is clamped between `1.0` and the maximum anisotropy supported by hardware (`"auto"`).
 If anisotropic filtering is not supported, this is set to `1.0`.
 Default is `1.0`
 * `gl.shaderCache.enabled` - `0` or `1`, cache compiled shader binaries to files for reuse instead of compiling shaders on each run.
 Disabled by default.
 This is an experimental feature, use with care
 * `gl.shaderCache.path` - path to a folder for storing cached shader binaries.
 Default is `"data/__internal/shader_cache"`
 * `gl.shaderCache.path.windows` - overrides `gl.shaderCache.path` under Windows